Women in Higher Education Management

 Team

-Tanuja Agarwala is a professor in the Management Faculty at University of Delhi.
-Tanuja’s research focuses on gender, work-life integration, career management, performance and reward management, gender, HRM in organizational transformations, cross-cultural issues, and corporate social and environmental responsibility.
-She is a member of the Editorial Board of Gender in Management Journal and recently edited a Special Issue on the theme of ‘women in academia’.
-She is also a member of the Editorial Advisory Board of Equality, Diversity and Inclusion and is currently working on a research study of the academic work environment.
+Tanuja Agarwala is a professor in the Faculty of Management Studies at the University of Delhi.
+She has completed the International Teachers Programme (ITP) at Kellogg School of Management, Northwestern University, USA.
+She has also been a visiting fellow at the University of East Anglia and Queen Mary University of London, UK.
+Tanuja’s research focuses on Innovative HR practices, work-life integration, career management, gender, HRM in organizational transformations, cross-cultural issues, and corporate social and environmental responsibility.
+She is a member of the Editorial Board of the Gender in Management Journal and has edited a Special Issue on the theme of ‘women in academia’.
+She has earlier served on the Editorial Advisory Board of the Equality, Diversity and Inclusion Journal.

 For more information, visit http://www.fms.edu/?q=faculty/faculty_detail/62

-Özlem Atay is a professor of Management at the Faculty of Political Sciences, Ankara University, Ankara, Turkey.
+Özlem Atay is a professor of Management at the Faculty of Political Sciences, Ankara University, Ankara, Türkiye.
 She is the Head of Management and Organization Chair in the Department of Management.
 She specializes in gender and women studies, management and organization, productivity improvement techniques, strategic human resources management, strategic management, energy and quality management.
-She was a visiting professor at Curtin University Graduate School of Business, Perth, Australia; at Aalborg University College of Business, Aalborg, Denmark, at Valparaiso University College of Business Administration, Valparaiso, USA and at Northern Illinois University College of Business, Management Department, DeKalb, USA.
+She was a visiting professor at Curtin University Graduate School of Business, Perth, Australia; Aalborg University College of Business, Aalborg, Denmark, Valparaiso University College of Business Administration, Valparaiso, USA, Northern Illinois University College of Business, Management Department, DeKalb, USA and Warsaw University of Life Sciences, Warsaw, Poland.
+She has won Ankara University Science Awards (2024 and 2025) as well as Best Paper Awards (2022, 2017 and 2011), Award of Excellence (2000) and Success Award (2011).

 For more information, visit https://www.spjain.org/faculty/profiles/gallant-monica